 Staffing is the biggest variable

-Prior to joining Ballad, Levine served as Secretary of State in both Louisiana and Florida, where he navigated about a dozen hurricanes as well as the BP oil spill while in office.
+Prior to joining Ballad, Levine served as Secretary of Health in both Louisiana and Florida, where he navigated about a dozen hurricanes as well as the BP oil spill while in office.

 Levine says that through the disasters he's faced as a public official, he's learned that emergency plans rarely pan out and that organizations benefit from stress testing their operations so that minor problems don't develop into crises.